Photographs of black and white houses of all kinds, links, holiday lets

 14th century vernacular timber-frame building

 Originally, black and white buildings weren't black and white, but the natural colour of the oak beams and the colour of the soil in the locality, mixed with lime and ox blood- some can still be seen in this original condition today.
 They are all individual timber-framed buildings, built by carpenters who had spent long apprenticeships learning their craft, no two houses are alike but were crafted for their owners from trees growing close by.
 Larger buildings such as inns and barns were built by many hands in co-operation and to the design of an architect of grand buildings.
+More on timber frame construction here.

 It is a myth that they were built from recycled ships' timbers as the timber would have been too hard to work with hand tools.
 A few close to the coast may have been so constructed, or had ship's timbers incorporated into them, but the effort to transport heavy timber long distances would have prevented this inland.
-They were commonly constructed from green timbers cut from freshly felled trees chosen for the job.
+They were commonly constructed from green timbers cut from freshly felled trees chosen locally for the job.

 This site is intended as a resource on the subject of black and white timber frame buildings from 14th century wattle and daub to the present day.
 If anyone connected with this subject, either professional or amateur, wishes to submit information, photographs and articles, to display on the site, we are happy to oblige.
 Copyright of all materials will reside with the original copyright holder.
+We are particularly keen to see sets of photographs of a single village or town, and can turn these into a slideshow similar to those already available in the cinema.

-Send us your photographs
+Send in your photographs

 If you own and live in one of the many timber frame houses in the UK, and would like to add your house [or shop, barn, tea room, pub etc.] to our database and your picture to our pages, email us and attach a picture file [jpg preferred], plus details such as location, approx. year built if known, special features etc., and we will add it to the slideshow.
 If at any point in the future you decide to sell it, you can easily add a 'for sale' sign here, or even, for a small sum, have a dedicated page just for your black and white house with extensive photographs including interiors, plus information and contact details for potential buyers to get in touch.
+If anyone living in a timber-frame village not so far featured here would like to take shots of all the houses, we would be overjoyed to make them into a slideshow and give you full credit as photographer with a link to your site if you have one.

 Black and white based businesses